timescale/docs/promscale/scale-ha/prometheus-multi-tenancy.md

 ```

 ### External labels
-Promscale reserves `__tenant__` as a label key for storing the tenant name for
+Promscale reserves `__tenant__` as a label key for storing the tenant name of
-the incoming series.
+incoming series.
 You can push data directly with this label like this:
 ```yaml
 global:
   external_labels: